abpio/abp-commercial-docs/en/startup-templates/module/creating-a-new-solution.md

 Use `--no-ui` option to not include the UI layer.
 This is useful if you only want to create a service/microservice project.

+### Creating Module Solution via ABP Suite

+ABP Suite allows you to create a new ABP Module Solution.

+If you have not installed ABP Suite, see [how to install ABP Suite](../../abp-suite/how-to-install.md).

+To start ABP Suite, see [how to start ABP Suite](../../abp-suite/how-to-start.md).

+To create a new module solution, see [how to create a new module solution](../../abp-suite/create-module-solution.md).

 ## What's Next?

 * [Module Startup Template Solution Structure](solution-structure.md)